Mary J. Blige: Other ventures

-In 2004, Blige launched her own record label, Matriarch Records, distributed through Interscope, and in mid-2012, discovered girl group Just'Us, making the group the first ladies of the label.
-Blige says "These are my little Mary's; they each remind me of myself at different points in my life."
-Blige has been reported to be working with Just'Us on their debut album.
+In 2004, Blige launched her own record label, Matriarch Records, distributed through Interscope.
+In 2012, she discovered girl group Just'Us, making the group the first ladies of the label.
+At the time, Blige said, "These are my little Mary's; they each remind me of myself at different points in my life."
+Blige was reportedly working with the group on their debut album, but it never materialized, and Just'Us has since disbanded.

+In 2009, Blige's production company, along with William Morris Endeavor, was working on several TV and film projects.

-In July 2010, Blige launched her first perfume, My Life (through Carol's Daughter), exclusively on HSN.
-The fragrance's success broke sales records in hours and has been awarded two prestigious FIFI awards from the Fragrance Foundation.
-The newest fragrance, My Life Blossom launched in August 2011 exclusively to HSN.
+In July 2010, in partnership with the Home Shopping Network (HSN) and Carol's Daughter, Blige launched her first perfume, My Life (through Carol's Daughter), exclusively on HSN.
+The fragrance broke HSN sales records in hours, by selling 50,000 bottles during its premiere, and has been awarded two prestigious FIFI awards from the Fragrance Foundation, including the "Fragrance Sales Breakthrough" award.
+In August 2011, another scent called My Life Blossom was launched exclusively to HSN.

-In October 2010, Blige released a line of sunglasses called "Melodies by MJB".
+In October 2010, Blige released "Melodies by MJB", a line of sunglasses.
 The first Melodies collection featured four styles with a total of 20 color options.
 Each style represented a specific facet of Blige's life.
-Essence magazine reported that in the spring of 2011, "Melodies by MJB" extended their collection to offer more styles.
+In the spring of 2011, Essence magazine reported that "Melodies by MJB" had extended their collection to offer more styles.

-Blige's production company, along with William Morris Endeavor, is also working on several TV and film projects.

-In partnership with the Home Shopping Network (HSN) and Carol's Daughter, Blige released her "My Life" perfume.
-The perfume broke HSN records by selling 50,000 bottles during its premiere.
-The scent went on to win two FiFi Awards, including the "Fragrance Sales Breakthrough" award.